oxmon-2500/ButtonQualityTest/README.md

 <pre>
-Every press on button produces the following line: HiLo [ HiLo[*CT] ... ] BT ns HiLo - the number (hex) of cycles related duration of high/low signal ct   - repetition;  1*5 means 1 1 1 1 1
+Every press on button produces the following line: HiLo [ HiLo[*CT] ... ] BT ns HiLo - the number (hex) of cycles related to the duration of high/low signal ct   - repetition;  1*5 means 1 1 1 1 1
-BT   - bouncing time in nSec, maximum over multiple tests
+BT   - bouncing time in nSec, a maximum over multiple tests

 Example output: